microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 # TwoPaneLayout - Surface Duo Compose SDK

 **TwoPaneLayout** is a Jetpack Compose component that helps you create UI for dual-screen, foldable, and large-screen devices.
 TwoPaneLayout provides a two-pane layout for use at the top level of a UI.
-The component will place two panes side-by-side when the app is spanned on dual-screen, foldable and large-screen devices.
+The component will place two panes side-by-side when the app is spanned on dual-screen, foldable and large-screen devices, otherwise only one pane will be shown.
 These panes can be horizontal or vertical, depending on the orientation of the device and the selected `paneMode`.
+[TwoPaneLayoutNav](#twopanelayoutnav) is a new version of TwoPaneLayout that can be used for complex navigation scenarios, and it follows the same pane logic as the original TwoPaneLayout.

 When the app is spanned across a separating vertical hinge or fold, or when the width is larger than height of the screen on a large-screen device, pane 1 will be placed on the left, while pane 2 will be on the right.
 If the device rotates, the app is spanned across a separating horizontal hinge or fold, or the width is smaller than the height of screen on large-screen device, pane 1 will be placed on the top and pane 2 will be on the bottom.